stacknatic/recipes/README.md

 Final task for react basics course.

-The app is a single page recipe web app that allows users to add and browse recipes from all around the would.
+The app is a single page recipe web app that allows users to add and browse recipes from all around the world.

 ## Tech Stack